jaredsparta/Scraper-Project/README.md

 <br>

 ## Dev Environments
 - As Ansible does not work on Windows machines, we can use a virtual machine to run Ubuntu and install Ansible there.
-It follows that we can use Vagrant boxes as an easy way to do this
+It follows that we can use Vagrant boxes as an easy way to do this.

-- The `.venv` included within the repository is a Python virtual environment that has all the necessary dependencies for the code to run
-    1. `python3 -m pip install bs4`
-    2. `python3 -m pip install requests`
-    3. `python3 -m pip install pytest`
+    - Within `setup-files` there is a `Vagrantfile` that can be used to create a provisioned Ubuntu VM
+    - It is advised to use a Python virtual environment and you can create one using the Python package `venv` with `python3 -m venv <name-of-venv>`
-    4. `python3 -m pip install -r requirements.txt`
+    - To install the necessary Python packages within the virtual environment, you can simply run `python3 -m pip install -r requirements.txt`

+- All the neces
 <br>